techidaily/site-phone-solutions/source/_posts/in-2024-the-best-8-vpn-hardware-devices-reviewed-on-oppo-find-n3-drfone-by-drfone-virtual-android.md

 ![ispoofer shut down pic](https://images.wondershare.com/drfone/2020/2020/ispoofer-shut-down-pic-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 All of them are the alternative ways of saying - ‘We are not available anymore’.
 But will iSpoofer be back in the year 2021?
 Can we expect to revive our Pokemon catching abilities with the iSpoofer update?
 Even if it comes back, will it be available for Android and iPhone users?
 If not - then do we have any other application that we can use for this purpose?
 To get answers to all these questions, you have to continue to read this space.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Why Can’t I update iSpoofer?

 ![ispoofer not able to log in pic](https://images.wondershare.com/drfone/2020/2020/ispoofer-not-able-to-log-in-pic-2.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 To put it very simple and upfront - The reason why you are unable to update iSpoofer is that it has been shut down.
 You can no longer use the existing application on the phone or download it from their website.
 Initially, when the app was down, people thought it could have been a Pogo update that is causing the error.
 So, they uninstalled the app and tried to download it again from the official website of the iSpoofer app.
 To their disappointment, the error message showed up even then.
 It took a while for everyone to accept that the application was no longer available and their desperate attempts to get it to work went in vain.